-The Treaty of Waitangi is often described as the founding document of our country and by formalising the initial relationship between Māori and the Crown.
-Signed on the 6th of February 1840 it was essentially a treaty of cessation and as such resulted in a transfer of sovereignty (or absolute control) from Māori to the British Crown.1 While the Māori version of the Treaty placed some restrictions on this notion of sovereignty, the Treaty nevertheless facilitated British rule, colonisation, and the establishment of British systems of governance, land tenure, law, and social development.
+The Treaty of Waitangi was essentially a treaty of cessation and as such resulted in a transfer of sovereignty (or absolute control) from Māori to the British Crown.
+While the Māori version of the Treaty placed some restrictions on this notion of sovereignty, the Treaty nevertheless facilitated British rule, colonisation, and the establishment of British systems of governance, land tenure, law, and social development.
 In effect, it legitimised Crown intervention and therefore permitted the creation of many of the Western institutions and structures we now take for granted.

-Insofar as the Treaty facilitated Crown intervention, it was also an exchange, and indeed these transfers of authority were not unconditional - and in fact the expectations of Māori at the time were considerable.
-There is some debate as to whether or not Māori actually understood the Treaty and what was being negotiated.
+Insofar as the Treaty facilitated Crown intervention, it was also, and perhaps more fundamentally, an exchange - and indeed these transfers of authority were not unconditional in that the expectations of Māori at the time were quite considerable.
+There is of course some debate as to whether or not Māori actually understood the Treaty and what was being negotiated.
 The Treaty itself was poorly translated and even less well explained.
-In the Māori version of the Treaty the idea of sovereignty was interpreted as governorship and meant that those that signed it anticipated crown management but also some form of Māori control.
+In the Māori version of the Treaty the idea of sovereignty (for example) was interpreted as governorship and meant that those that signed it anticipated crown management but also some form of Māori control.
 As well, there was a broader expectation, and that in exchange for Māori signatures, the interest of Māori would also be protected and in order to make good the agreement.2

 The extent to which these Treaty based exchanges have been met has been the subject of some considerable debate and from the outset.
 The obligations agreed to by Māori (and more) have largely been met, however, there is less agreement on the extent to which the Crown has matched these - whether or not mechanisms for Māori self-governance have been made and the level to which Māori interests have been protected.
-The purpose of this presentation, therefore, is to unravel and explore the Treaty of Waitangi, the implications of this exchange, and with a particular focus on